 What Are Hammertoes?

-A hammertoe occurs from a muscle and ligament imbalance around the toe joint which causes the middle joint of the toe to bend and become stuck in this position.
+A hammertoe occurs from a muscle and ligament imbalance around the toe joint which causes the middle joint of the toe to buckle and become stuck in this position.
 The most common complaint with hammertoes is rubbing and irritation on the top of the bent toe.

 Toes that may curl rather than buckle -- most commonly the baby toe -- are also considered hammertoes.

 The middle three toes are likeliest to be affected.
 Women are more likely to get pain associated with hammertoes than men because of shoe gear.

 Hammertoes can be a serious problem in people with diabetes or poor circulation because they have a higher risk for infections and foot ulcers.
 Custom orthopedic shoes may prevent these complications.
 People with these conditions should see a doctor at the first sign of foot trouble.

 There are two types of hammertoes: